algorandfoundation/TEALScript/docusaurus/docs/guides/math.md

 **Reminder:** In TEALScript, `uint64` and `number` are the same.

+## Truncation

+It is important to note that `number` in TEALScript represents `uint64`.
+This means that there are no fractional values or negative numbers.
+The AVM, and thus TEALScript, will always truncate the result of division operations.
+For example, `99 / 100 === 0` will be true.

 ## Opcode Cost

 Every app call has a limited compute budget, measured by opcode budget.
 Working with the native AVM number type in TEALScript (`uint64`) is the most efficient in terms of opcode cost.

 Performing math operations with a integer with a width less than 64 bits is **2x more expensive** than working with the same value as `uint64`.
 Performing math operations with a integer width more than 64 bits can be up to **20x more expensive** (see table below).
 As such, if you find yourself running out of opcode budget, it is best to manually cast to `uint64` and then cast back when possible.

 ### Opcode Costs